Bledsoe scores 27, leads Bucks to 115-92 win over Pistons

 Blake Griffin had 31 points and Reggie Jackson scored 15 for the Pistons, who lost their second straight after a five-game winning streak.

-The Bucks, who entered with the second-best record in the East behind Toronto, improved to 12-2 at home.
+The Bucks, with the second-best record (16-7) in the East behind Toronto, improved to 12-2 at home.
 They are 4-5 on the road.

+Milwaukee was playing its first game since Saturday, while the Pistons were playing their fourth in six days.

+"When you're in the middle part of that playoff race, everybody is fighting for something," Casey said.
+"These next gauntlet games will be like that.
+Our fight level has to go up.
+I thought that group at the end (showed fight).
+The first group showed it in stretches, but we have to come out of the chute with the same fight."

-Antetokounmpo was limited to six points in the first half on 3-of-8 shooting, but Bledsoe picked up the slack with 18 first-half points.
+Antetokounmpo was limited to six points in the first half on 3-of-8 shooting, but Bledsoe picked up the slack with 18 points, aggressively going to the basket.

+"I had to, especially with one of our main guys out," Bledsoe said.
+"Somebody had to have a good game."

 Griffin kept the Pistons close in the first half with 22 points on 9-of-16 shooting, including 3 of 6 from beyond the arc.